SourceCheckOrg/wms-ssi-prototype/README.md

 # wms-ssi-prototype

-Here is where will be open-sourcing our libaries, Grant for the Web coming soon!
-In the meantime, we are hard at work at our private [gitlab](https://gitlab.com/sourcecheck), request permissions there if you are curious about the project and can't wait that long!
+Here is our preliminary, work-in-progress alpha release of our work for the Grant for the Web.
+We are still hard at work at our private [gitlab](https://gitlab.com/sourcecheck), so please forgive any rough edges and do feel free to request permissions there if you are curious about the project and can't wait for the first stable release!

 For now, see our [architecture document](architecture.md).
 The components are:
 * [Publisher front-end](https://github.com/SourceCheckOrg/wms-ssi-ui/)